You're viewing the agent-readable version of this page. Switch to human view

 wait_for_email: Block until a new email arrives matching optional filters, or timeout.
 Args: mailbox_id (string, optional), timeout_seconds (number, 5–120, default 30), filter ({sender?, subject_contains?}, optional).
 Returns immediately when mail arrives.

-create_webhook: Create a webhook subscription for real-time email event notifications.
+create_webhook: Create a webhook subscription.
+Requires admin scope and operator email approval.
 Args: url (HTTPS string), events (string[]), mailbox_id (string, optional).
-Returns subscription with signing_secret.
+Returns subscription with signing_secret after approval.

 list_webhooks: List all webhook subscriptions for this account.
 No arguments.